Part 2·2.6·8 min read

 This encodes two processes:

-These are the two steps every molecular biologist learns first, and they underlie essentially all of gene expression analysis.
+These are the two steps every molecular biologist learns first, and they underlie essentially all of analysis.

-The logic is straightforward: DNA is the stable, heritable store.
+The logic is straightforward: is the stable, heritable store.
 It's precious — errors are permanent.
-So the cell doesn't expose DNA to the translation machinery directly.
-Instead, it makes a temporary working copy (mRNA) and translates that.
-The mRNA can be adjusted, destroyed, or regulated without touching the source.
+So the doesn't expose to the machinery directly.
+Instead, it makes a temporary working copy () and translates that.
+The can be adjusted, destroyed, or regulated without touching the source.

 { }Central dogma as the read-only master branch policy

-The central dogma enforces a read-only policy on the source of truth.
-DNA is the master branch — you don't execute from it directly.
-You check out a working copy (mRNA), build from that, and let the build artifact (protein) do the actual work.
+The enforces a -only policy on the source of truth. is the master branch — you don't execute from it directly.
+You check out a working copy (), build from that, and let the build artifact () do the actual work.
 If a build is bad, you delete the artifact.
 The master branch stays intact.

-This design decouples transcription rate (how many mRNA copies are made) from translation rate (how many proteins are made per mRNA) from protein stability (how long each protein lasts).
+This design decouples rate (how many copies are made) from rate (how many are made per ) from stability (how long each lasts).
 Three independent dials, compounding into enormous regulatory range.

 What Crick Actually Said